 POP, POP, POPPITY POP.

-My beautiful duck sausages were exploding – they were in desperate need to escape from their casings.
-No idea what caused it, (expanding fat?).
+My beautiful duck sausages were exploding; they were in desperate need to escape from their casings.
+I have no idea what caused it, (expanding fat?).
 Perhaps I should have pricked them prior to searing or layering in the cassoulet?
-The garlic – sage sausage was so delicate that it kind of fell apart, so it was utter, aesthetic sausage fail.
+The garlic-sage sausage was so delicate that it kind of fell apart, so it was utter, aesthetic sausage fail.
 Being a food blogger, I needed a whole sausage for photos, so I decided to go with one of the explosives.
-Careful plating hides the split down the side.
-I don’t know why it looks burnt though, because it wasn’t.
+Careful plating hides the split down the side, but I don’t know why it looks burnt, because it wasn’t.
 Looks like my artificial lighting destroyed the caramelization, rather than my usual eff ups.